A controversial statement I made in a Certified ScrumMaster class last year was, “every time you do bad Scrum a kitten will die.”

 I do not intend to inflict harm on any kittens.
 Quite the contrary!
 I love the furry little creatures so much that I want to protect them.
 And I love Scrum.
 I really love it when people do good scrum.
-It is a results oriented process that can deliver business results much more quickly than traditional methods.
+It is a results oriented process that can deliver business results faster than traditional methods.
 If used as directed.

 So why do people make things up that do not exist?
 If the organization is not ready to commit to the work, why waste the team’s time with activities that the Product Owner and ScrumMaster are capable of addressing?
 The team could be executing something that does deliver a potential shippable product increment or something of value to your customers.